sammuelyee/docs/cartodb-editor.md

 CartoDB may use a third party to provide geocoding and reverse geocoding services.
 Geocoding services are subject to the third parties [terms and conditions](http://developer.here.com/terms-conditions).

-### Running SQL queries
+### Running SQL Queries

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/sql-queries.png' | prepend: site.baseurl }}" alt="Running SQL queries" /></p>

 CartoDB enables you to query data using the Structured Query Language (SQL).
-We provide particular support for PostGIS SQL commands, which allow you to filter data spatially.
+We provide particular support for PostGIS SQL commands, which allows you to filter data spatially.
 Some common uses of PostGIS SQL queries are to answer questions such as, "How many points from one dataset are located within a polygon from another dataset?"
 Or commands such as, "Give me all my data within 50 kilometers of a certain latitude longitude coordinate."

 Review the PostgreSQL [documentation](http://www.postgresql.org/docs/9.3/interactive/sql.html) for how to use PostgreSQL flavored SQL, as well as the [PostGIS documentation](http://postgis.net/documentation/) for tips on writing spatial queries.
 Additionally, CartoDB has tutorials on how to run SQL queries.

 To run a SQL query in the CartoDB dashboard, open a dataset or map.
 In the righthand sidebar, click the SQL icon.
 The sidebar will expand and by default you will see the following query: